sdkdeepa/Landing-page-application/README.md

-# Landing-page-project2
-Udacity Frontend web developer course project 2
+# Udacity Frontend Developer Nanodegree

-This project mainly focuses students to get hands on experience in the DOM manipulation using Javascript.
+Udacity's project 2 mainly focuses students to get hands on experience in the DOM manipulation using Javascript.
 I have created a navigation bar with links using DOM.

 ### Project details: